 Kate Nugent joined the Winooski Partnership for Prevention in 2008.
 She is focused on strengthening and increasing the organization’s impact in the community and beyond, and she is inspired by the opportunity to reimagine and redesign the many interdependent sectors that contribute to healthy and thriving communities.
 Kate is passionate about helping build and maintain an equitable framework upon which youth are able to create the future they seek.
 Prior to leading the Winooski Partnership for Prevention, Kate worked in development and education.
 She earned a BA degree from Colgate University in international Relations and French and an MA from the University of South Carolina in English Literature.
 Kate also currently teaches English writing and literature at the Community College of Vermont, holds a certificate in nonprofit management from Marlboro College, and when not at the office or meeting with her wonderful colleagues, enjoys the outdoors with her family.

-Open Position, Grants Manager
+Jane Henderson, Grants Manager

 Board of Trustees

 Daimeyon Williams, Board Chair

 Daimeyon currently works at Spectrum Youth and Family Services as a MultiCultural Youth Program manager, and is passionate about giving back to his community, especially to youth.
 His past experience in the military and public health and current work with youth in the area are benefits to the work of the Winooski Partnership for Prevention and its goals and mission.
 In his spare time, Daiemyon likes playing guitar and piano and physical activity.

 Madeline Graham grew up in Sandy Hook, Connecticut.
 She studied Psychology at the University of Connecticut and received a Postgraduate Diploma from the University of Edinburgh in Psychology of Individual Differences.
 She currently works with the nonprofit, Age Well and has many skills she brings to the organization, especially development and communications, and graphic design.